Redbird Creek (Niobrara River tributary)

 Redbird Creek is a 38.60 mi long third-order tributary to the Niobrara River in Holt County, Nebraska.

+Course

 Redbird Creek rises on the Elkhorn River divide about 4 mile north-northwest of O'Neill, Nebraska in Holt County and then flows generally northeast to join the Niobrara River about 0.5 mile northwest of Redbird, Nebraska.

 Watershed

 Redbird Creek drains 157.51 sqmi of area, receives about 24.7 in/year of precipitation, and is about 1.78% forested.